San-Francisco-Write-The-Docs/lone-writers-guide/README.md

 * When you finish working on a page, scroll to the bottom of the page and push the Commit button.

 3.)
 Submit your changes through a pull request
-..a.
+a.
 Go to the original repo (the repo you forked from--not your copy) and push the button that says New Pull Request.
 (It's only on the main page.)
-..b.
+b.
 Click the blue link that says Compare Across Forks.
-..c.
+c.
 Use the third pulldown window from the left to choose the name of *your* fork repo You should see the comment you saved when you made the commit.
 And if you scroll down, you should be able to see a diff of the changes to the document.
-..d.
+d.
 Remember to push the green button that says "Create Pull Request."

 You're done.